atomicarchitects/symphony/README.md

 pip install --upgrade pip && pip install -r requirements.txt
 ```

-Running the analysis script requires `openbabel==3.1.1`.
+Some of the analysis scripts require `openbabel==3.1.1`.
 This can be installed through conda.

 #### Checking Installation